title: Apache Mesos - Multiple Disks layout: documentation

 Implementation

-disk will have sub-directories created within the root
+A Path disk will have sub-directories created within the root which will be

 used to differentiate the different volumes that are created on it.
 When a